jlaiii/Omegle-IP-Puller/README.md

 **For Educational Purposes Only**

 This IP puller is for educational purposes only.
 It is not intended to be used for any illegal or malicious activities.
-By using this tool, you agree to use it responsibly and only for educational purposes.
-Please do not use this tool to harm others or engage in any illegal activities.
-The developer and contributors of this tool are not responsible for any misuse or damages caused by its use.
+By using this script, you agree to use it responsibly and only for educational purposes.
+Please do not use this script to harm others or engage in any illegal activities.
+The developer and contributors of this script are not responsible for any misuse or damages caused by its use.